 03. What might trip you up?

-Desmond Du, a Singaporean currently studying motion media design in Georgia, found one thing particularly surprising about the test.
+Desmond Du, a multi-media artist based in Atlanta, found one thing particularly surprising about the test.
 “The most challenging part was the ambiguous phrasing of some of the questions and answers,” he recalls.
 “Based on how you interpret the questions, you might arrive at two plausible answers, but there can only be one correct choice.”

 Carroll agrees.
 “The most difficult part of the test is the way the questions are worded,” he notes.
 “The answers are generally similar and worded in a way that makes you second guess your choice.”
 For this reason, doing as many practice exam questions as possible in advance comes highly recommended.